Aorakin/Cluster-kubeadm-containerd/readme.md

 ```bash
 sudo systemctl enable --now kubelet
 ```
-## Init kubeadm&api-server in Master node
+## Init kubeadm & api-server in Master node
 ```bash
 sudo kubeadm init --apiserver-advertise-address=<<Your-master-ip>> --pod-network-cidr=<<your-pod-subnet>>
 ```
-** pod-subnet range defines the space in which pods will get their IPs. like 10.244.0.0/16 **
+*pod-subnet range defines the space in which pods will get their IPs. like 10.244.0.0/16*

 To start using your cluster , you need to run the following as a regular user
 ```bash